f5devcentral/f5-agility-labs-nginx/docs/class10/module7/lab2/lab2.rst

 #.
 Click ``Add``
 #.
 Click ``Save and Publish``

-Test it out with postman
+Test it out with Postman
 ========================

 #.
 In Postman, select the call ``GET Colors`` and check the version is ``v2`` http://api.sentence.com/v2/api/colors